 Table of Contents

-Crown rot is a type of fungal infection.
-It is caused by a soil-borne fungus that thrives in the moisture left in the crown of the plant.
+Orchid crown rot is a type of fungal infection.
+It is caused by a soil-borne fungus that thrives in the moisture left in the orchid crown.
 It can quickly spread and kill the plant if left untreated.

 Unfortunately, Phalaenopsis orchids are the most susceptible to crown rot because of the inherent shape and structure of the plant.
 These orchids are monopodial plants.
-The structure and angle of the leaves allows for water to run down and collect in the orchid’s crown, leading to rot.
+The structure and angle of the orchid leaves allows for water to run down and collect in the orchid crown, leading to rot.

 Phalaenopsis orchids are most commonly kept as indoor plants, but some are grown outdoors in warmer climates.
 If you keep your orchids outdoors year-round, be sure you check on them after a rainfall.
-Make sure there isn’t any standing water left in the orchid’s crown.
+Make sure there isn’t any standing water left in the orchid crown.
+Phalaenopsis crown rot is a real risk otherwise.

 What Are Some Signs of Crown Rot?

-In the early stages of crown rot, your orchid’s leaves will start to droop and become soft and mushy.
+So, what does orchid crown rot look like?
+In the early stages of orchid crown rot, your orchid’s leaves will start to droop and become soft and mushy.
 You might also notice that the top leaves are starting to turn yellow.

 Orchid leaves can change color for a variety of reasons, so people don’t always immediately think of crown rot when this happens.
 In this case, the yellow discoloration starts at the point where the leaf meets the stem.